UCSF-CBI/c4/docs/howto/install-from-source.md

 -rw-r--r-- 1 alice boblab 7744794 Dec  7 14:41 samtools-1.14.tar.bz2
 ```

-As the we see, the content of the tarball was extracted into a subfolder `samtools-1.14`.
+As we see, the content of the tarball was extracted into a subfolder `samtools-1.14`.
 The tarball file is no longer needed after this stage.
 Let's enter that new folder and look at its content:

 ```sh
 [alice@{{ site.devel.name }} alice]$ cd samtools-1.14